Conospermum caeruleum

-Conospermum caeruleum, commonly known as blue brother, is a shrub in the family Proteaceae and is endemic to the south west of Western Australia.
+Conospermum caeruleum, commonly known as blue brother, is a species of flowering plant in the family Proteaceae and is endemic to the south west of Western Australia.
 It is a prostrate shrub with small, dense heads of blue, rarely pink flowers and usually grows in heavy soils subject to flooding.

 Description

 It grows as a prostrate or straggly shrub usually growing to a height of about 0.5-1.0 m and a spread of up to 2 m.
 The leaves are clustered at the base of the stem, have a stalk 5-60 mm and a leaf blade that is thread-like to egg-shaped and 14-148 mm.
 The leaves have prominent veins and end abruptly in a sharp point.
 The flowers are arranged in dense clusters of up to 18 tube-like blue flowers, each about 5-8 mm long.
 Flowers appear between July and October and are followed by the fruit which is a nut about 2 mm long and 2-2.5 mm wide.